j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 beginning to fathom how the sacred
 places do not belong to us,
-only our blood in the ground.
+even our blood in the ground.

 There is a garden in you.
 The wandering elements drift and float
 over a low wall, resting beside
-you, immovable soil of other earths.
+you, solid soil of other earths.

 The black wolf rolls and bares
 his famished belly to your hand.